A Town or a Watchtower?

 ABOVE RIGHT: View from Krš towards Gornji Milanovac

-The fortification’s layout is elongated, conforming to the terrain’s contours.
-It is just over 100 meters long, with a maximum width of 26 meters.
-Cliffs flank the southern and southeastern sides, while steep, hard-to-scale slopes protect the remaining sides.
-At its apex stand the remnants of a circular donjon tower, boasting an inner diameter of 8 meters.
-The 1.4-meter-thick walls were constructed using large, rough-hewn and broken stones on their exterior side.
+The fortification’s layout is elongated, conforming to the contours of the terrain.
+It measures just over 100 meters in length, with a maximum width of 26 meters.
+Cliffs flank the southern and southeastern sides, while steep, difficult-to-scale slopes protect the remaining sides.
+At its apex stand the remnants of a circular donjon tower, featuring an inner diameter of 8 meters.
+The walls, which are 1.4 meters thick, were constructed using large, rough-hewn, and broken stones on their exterior side.

-Small-scale archaeological excavations took place in 1987 and 1988.
-Ceramic artefacts, roughly dated to the late 14th and early 15th centuries, provided the primary evidence for determining the fortification’s age.
-Three opened probes yielded numerous pottery shards, a glass vessel fragment, part of an iron tool, several slag pieces, and two iron arrowheads.
-Only a small portion of the ceramic findings belonged to the ancient period and the older Iron Age (Hallstatt culture).
+Small-scale archaeological excavations were conducted in 1987 and 1988.
+Ceramic artefacts, approximately dated to the late 14th and early 15th centuries, served as the primary evidence for establishing the fortification’s age.
+Three excavated probes uncovered numerous pottery shards, a fragment of a glass vessel, a portion of an iron tool, several pieces of slag, and two iron arrowheads.
+Only a small fraction of the ceramic findings can be attributed to the ancient period and the earlier Iron Age (Hallstatt culture).

 ABOVE: A plateau on the southeastern side of the hill, from which a path leads to the summit

-Access to the site is possible via a marked path that starts from a spacious plateau on the southeastern side of the hill and then gradually curves towards the northeast.
-Dense vegetation shrouds the peak, obscuring traces of the former fortress.
-The top of Treska, which is of volcanic origin, abounds with numerous imposing rock masses, giving this place a unique charm and a dose of mystery.
+Access to the site is available via a marked path that begins at a spacious plateau on the southeastern side of the hill and gradually curves toward the northeast.
+Dense vegetation envelops the peak, concealing remnants of the former fortress.
+The summit of Treska, which is of volcanic origin, is adorned with numerous imposing rock formations, imparting a unique charm and an air of mystery to this location.

 List of References